 The spine’s many joints make it very vulnerable to injury.

-The whip like action is caused by the spine, being made up of 24 vertebrae (7 cervical, 12 thoracic, and 5 lumbar) plus the sacrum and the coccyx, all connected to each other via synovial joints that allow the spine to bend forward, backward, sideways, as well as rotate to some degree.
-The spine is a beautiful piece of architecture that allows us to execute so many different movements.
-However, due to the many joints, the spine is extremely vulnerable to injury.
+The spine consists of 24 vertebrae (7 cervical, 12 thoracic, and 5 lumbar) plus the sacrum and the coccyx, all connected to each other, like a chain, via synovial joints that allow the spine to bend forward, backward, sideways, as well as rotate to some degree.

 The spine responds to trauma of any kind by bending, twisting, subluxating (misalignment of the vertebrae), or locking up.
 Often, there is damage (compression, rupture, slippage) to the intervertebral discs that act as shock absorbers.
 Due to the interaction between the many muscles of the spine, trauma will most likely result in all three actions, not only at the point of injury but anywhere up or down the spine.